How student feedback is collected

 Uniarts Helsinki also participates in different thematic surveys that are carried out each year.
 Other parties, such as FSHS, also collect information and feedback from students.

-Why is student feedback collected
+Why we collect student feedback

 Quality system